-SF BUILD Scholars begin their training by participating in three, two-week core-research rotations at SF State and UCSF.
+SF BUILD Scholars begin their training by participating in summer research rotations at SF State and UCSF.
 Through these rotations they are exposed to community-engaged, transdisciplinary research that is supported by resources available in the Health & Equity Research (HER) lab.
 Following the rotations, students are accepted into labs at either SF State or UCSF to conduct independent research projects for the remainder of the two-year program.
 The Core Research Facilities at SF State are available for collaborations with researchers at SF State, UCSF and local communities.

 Lab Director: Dr. Leticia Márquez-Magaña

 Lab Manager: Rebecca Mendez

 Lab.
 The HER Lab is a state-of-the-art facility that uses biomedical tools and techniques to address health disparities.
 Lab members collect and process saliva, blood, and hair (i.e., human biospecimens) to generate data aimed at discovering how diseases are caused or worsened by social environmental conditions that are disproportionately experienced by underserved communities.
 Methods, including ELISA and quantitative PCR, are used to measure biological and environmental markers like cortisol, oxytocin, lead, and telomere length in the collected biospecimens.
 The lab also looks at how interventions may help reduce and prevent disease.
 All findings are shared with the communities from which the biospecimens and intervention data were collected, and are used in efforts to reduce local health disparities.